• Skip to primary navigation

 Instructions

-• Pour the cream into a metal bowl and set a fine mesh strainer over the top.
-Prepare and ice water bath for the bowl.
+• Pour the cold heavy cream into a metal bowl and set a fine mesh strainer over the top.
+Prepare an ice water bath and place the bowl with the cream in it into the ice water bath.

 Notes